jimmyps/blazor-shadcn-ui/README.md

 ### Dark Mode

-BlazorUI automatically supports dark mode by applying the `.dark` class to the `<html>` element.
+NeoBlazorUI automatically supports dark mode by applying the `.dark` class to the `<html>` element.
 All components will automatically switch to dark mode colors when this class is present.

-## Styling
+## 💅 Styling

-### BlazorUI.Components (Pre-styled)
+### NeoBlazorUI.Components (Pre-styled)

-**No Tailwind CSS setup required!** BlazorUI Components include pre-built, production-ready CSS that ships with the NuGet package.
+**No Tailwind CSS setup required!** NeoBlazorUI Components include pre-built, production-ready CSS that ships with the NuGet package.

 Simply add two CSS files to your `App.razor`: